John O'Brien (soccer)

-Professional career
+Club career

 O'Brien grew up in Playa del Rey, California and attended Brentwood School.
 After being brought to attention of youth director Co Adriaanse, he had his first trial with Ajax at the age of 14 and signed an amateur contract with the Dutch giants in 1994 as a 17-year-old.
 After two years on their youth teams, Ajax offered O'Brien a professional contract in 1998.
 He spent the 1998–99 season on loan to FC Utrecht and made his Ajax debut in 1999.
 He became a regular for the team, usually playing at left back, winning the Eredivisie in 2002 and 2004.

 Unfortunately, chronic injuries limited O'Brien's playing time.
 He left Ajax for ADO Den Haag in February 2005.
 After one injury-riddled season, in which he only played three games for the club, O'Brien came to MLS for the first time, to sign with hometown club Chivas USA.
 O'Brien played only one game with Chivas before suffering an injury with the U.S. national team during the 2006 World Cup, and was released by the club following the 2006 season.

 O'Brien stated that he was done playing in an interview on June 11, 2008.

 International career

-With the United States, O'Brien earned his first cap against Austria on April 22, 1998 but was an alternate for the U.S. squad for the 1998 FIFA World Cup.
+With the United States, O'Brien earned his first cap against Austria on April 22, 1998, but was an alternate for the U.S. squad for the 1998 FIFA World Cup.
 He played in the 2000 Summer Olympics, helping to lead the U.S. to a fourth-place finish.
 O'Brien became a regular with the senior team under Bruce Arena, and came into his own at the 2002 FIFA World Cup.
 Playing in defensive midfield, he scored the opener in the 3–2 win over Portugal, assisted on Clint Mathis' goal against South Korea, and played every minute of every game for the United States.

 Four years later, O'Brien was named to the U.S. roster for the 2006 FIFA World Cup in Germany.
 On June 12, 2006, he played the second half of the U.S.'s opening game against the Czech Republic, albeit with a nagging injury, which kept him out for the duration of the tournament.

 Personal life

-O’ Brien lives with his wife and son near Boulder, Colorado.
-After retiring from football O’Brien returned to college and completed a doctorate in clinical psychology from Alliant International University.
+O’ Brien lives with his wife, son, and daughter near Boulder, Colorado.
+After retiring from soccer, O’Brien returned to college and completed a doctorate in clinical psychology from Alliant International University.
 Dr. O’Brien has two separate practices, one providing mental health counseling to the general public and one working as a sports psychologist.